If you are thinking of starting a family, you will find information and useful contacts .

 During the course of your pregnancy, your care will be led by the island's and then, once your baby is born, the team of Children's Community Nurses.

-The next link will let you find out about that you may be entitled to.
+The next link will let you find out about maternity and family benefits that you may be entitled to.

 If you hold an employment-related housing licence, subject to the maternity leave package offered by your employer, you are able to take up to one year's maternity leave without this affecting your employment-related housing licence, so long as you return to the same job for the same employer and on a full-time basis within a year of the start of your maternity leave.